phalcon/documentation/docs/di.md

 Services can be registered using several types of definitions.
 Below we explore the different ways that services can be registered:

 ### String
-This type expects the name of a valid class, returning an object of the specified class, if the class is not loaded it will be instantiated using an autoloader.
+This type expects the name of a valid class, returning an object of the specified class, if the class is not loaded it will be instantiated using an auto-loader.
 This type of definition does not allow to specify arguments for the class constructor or parameters:

 ```php
 <?php